Disordered Eating and Eating Disorder Counseling

 • Accepting social invitations where food is involved without guilt or anxiety

-• Thinking less about food and their body, and more about what truly matters in life
+• Thinking less about food and body, and more about what truly matters in life

-• Letting go of their closet bullies (those too-small clothes you keep “just in case”)
+• Clearing out their closet bullies (those too-small clothes kept “just in case”)

 • Reducing or stopping binge eating